AoiKoshi/Coding-Examples/README.md

 * Simple calculator
 * String manipulator

 More will be added over time.
-You can check out these systems being implemented in my work on my website: www.kruzeraptor.co.uk